HT-fm08/HT-fm08/README.md

 ## Hi there 👋

+Currently a Second Semester Student at GIKI.
+Love problem solving and always open to learning more.
 <!--
 **HT-fm08/HT-fm08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.